Bending moment: Sign conventions

-For this new choice of axes, a positive moment tends to rotate body clockwise around an axis.
+For this new choice of axes, a positive moment tends to rotate body clockwise around an axis, since the axis points away from the viewer.
+Alternatively, if we were to view the same system with the axis pointed towards us, from this perspective the load tends to rotate the body anticlockwise.

 Computing the bending moment

 In a rigid body or in an unconstrained deformable body, the application of a moment of force causes a pure rotation.
 But if a deformable body is constrained, it develops internal forces in response to the external force so that equilibrium is maintained.
 An example is shown in the figure below.
 These internal forces will cause local deformations in the body.

 For equilibrium, the sum of the internal force vectors is equal to the negative of the sum of the applied external forces, and the sum of the moment vectors created by the internal forces is equal to the negative of the moment of the external force.
 The internal force and moment vectors are oriented in such a way that the total force (internal + external) and moment (external + internal) of the system is zero.
 The internal moment vector is called the bending moment.